Pahang: Subdivisions

 Pahang is divided into 11 administrative districts, which in turn is divided into 66 mukims.
 Currently, there are also 4 subdistricts in Pahang, which is Genting, Gebeng, Jelai and Muadzam Shah.
 For each district, the state government appoints a district officer who heads lands and district office.
 An administrative district can be distinguished from a local government area where the former deals with land administration and revenue while the latter deals with the planning and delivery of basic infrastructure to its inhabitants.
 Administrative district boundaries are usually coextensive with local government area boundaries but may sometimes differ especially in urbanised areas.
-Local governments in Pahang consist of 3 municipal councils and 8 district councils.
+Local governments in Pahang consist of 1 city council, 3 municipal councils, 7 district councils and 1 modified local authority.

 The administrative divisions in Pahang are originated from the time of the old Pahang Sultanate, whereby territorial magnates appointed by the Sultan to administer the historical divisions of the state.
 The largest historical divisions were; Jelai (corresponds to modern day Lipis District), Temerloh, Chenor (corresponds to modern day Maran District) and Pekan, each administered by the four major chiefs (Orang Besar Berempat).
 Next in the hierarchy were the Orang Besar Berlapan ('eight chiefs') and then Orang Besar Enam Belas ('sixteen chiefs') who were subordinated to their respective principal nobles.
 The lowest of this traditional hierarchy are the Tok Empat or village headmen who were subordinated to Tok Mukim, who in turn subordinated to Tok Penghulu, who in turn subordinated to one of the sixteen chiefs.

 In modern times, the Tok Empat became formally known as Ketua Kampung (literally 'village headman'), although continued to be referred as such informally.
 He is subordinated to a Penghulu, the head of the mukim, who in turn subordinated to the district officer.